 When and how can I get a vaccine?

-Vaccines are widely available for free at most pharmacies, at the Florida Department of Health clinics and via home delivery.
+Vaccines and boosters are widely available for free at most pharmacies and other health clinics.
 See our vaccine page for more information.

 I lost my vaccine card.
 Can I get a replacement?